How to Treat Depression Without Medication: What The Science Says

 - 30-40 minutes of exercise 3-4 times a week is enough to get out of depression

 You don’t need more than that, but it’s important to work up a sweat.
 If you’re new to exercising, you might experience some side effects: skin flushing, heart racing and heavy breathing.
 Don’t worry.
 This is not some sort of allergy, just a greeting from your sympathetic nervous system.
 A lot of people struggle with exercise, especially when going through depression.
 Try to start small if you’re a beginner.
+All the data says that frequency and consistency are more important than intensity at the start.
 That is, take a 10-minute walk instead of a 30-minute jog and add a few minutes every time you go out.

-This video summarizes the benefits of exercising for treating depression:
+Watch: the benefits of exercising for treating depression without medication:

 3. Meditate to protect yourself from depression